5 Best Patriotic Indian Movies of All Time

 Though the story is purely fiction, the depiction of the oppression of Indians by the “Gorey Saab” during the British Raj is one hundred percent real.
 It is interesting to see how the makers used the game of cricket as a symbolism to the freedom struggle.
 The costumes, the set, and everything was in accord with the movie’s timeline.
 With limited resources, how a group of Indian farmers beat the Britishers in the game of cricket to waive the heavy tax levied on them is what the movie beautifully shows.

-At the age where people find themselves busy with education and job, this 23-year-old martyr created history.
-Bhagat Singh was not just a freedom fighter, he was the reflection of the youth dying for the zest of freedom.
+At the age when people find themselves busy with education and jobs, this 23-year-old martyr created history.
+Bhagat Singh was not just a freedom fighter; he was the reflection of the youth dying for the zest of freedom.
 The movie Legends of Bhagat Singh was highly successful in presenting his life to the audience.

 Ajay Devgn too is convincing as a young, rebellious freedom fighter.
 The film is a tribute to the legendary persona and will keep alive the passion and commitment he had for the country for a hundred more years.

-Army, freedom fighters..does that complete the list of patriotic roles?
+Army, freedom fighters and civil servants.
+Does that complete the list of patriotic roles?
 What about the Indian spies, the unsung heroes who sacrifice their lives, their identities for the love of their country.
 They are mentioned nowhere and remembered never.
 Raazi is a film based on a real-life spy who is married off to Pakistan to pass all the valuable information she gets.

 Unlike other movies, Raazi is not limited to action and thriller.
 It explores the emotional aspects of Sehmat as a spy, the trauma and emotional torment she goes through to protect her nation.
 By the end of the film, the question that hovers over the mind is, this is the story of one Sehmat, what about a hundred others in different parts of the globe risking their lives for our country??